google-research/simclr/tf2/README.md

 ## Pretraining

-To pretrain the model on CIFAR-10 with a *single* GPU, try the following command:
+To pretrain the model on CIFAR-10 with CPU / 1 or more GPUs, try the following command:

 ```
 python run.py --train_mode=pretrain \